-Internet Safety training Jade Najair and Louise O’Mahony are our school’s e-safety ambassadors and can provide advice and support to parents who may have concerns of this nature.
+Internet Safety training Sophie Finch, Louise O’Mahony and Jade Commettant are our school’s e-safety ambassadors and can provide advice and support to parents who may have concerns of this nature.
 Regular sessions are held on Internet Safety that you will be notified about.

 PTA events – fairs, fundraisers etc.

 The school website – www.johnstainer.lewisham.sch.uk, this also has a live calendar and reminders of upcoming events and is a valuable source of information and has a designated parent section where statutory information, our OFSTED report, SATS results, policies, procedures, blank forms etc. can be found.

 Parent leaflets and books Please feel free to browse and help yourselves to the information we have provided for you in Reception.